Skip to main content

 GLP-1 Dosage Calculator - assumptions and limitations

 What this calculator does, what it does not do, and the arithmetic behind every output.
-Every formula is currently labelled as a placeholder until clinician-reviewed.
+Each assumption below documents its source and limitations.
 Read this before using any number with a real medication.

 Assumptions